Frequently Asked Questions for Currently Enrolled Students

 What if I believe that I will not do well in an online class?

 We strongly recommend you give yourself the appropriate time to adjust to the online instruction format.
 We want you to continue to be in good academic standing and complete the term.
 Please contact your instructors and share with them your concerns and circumstances.
-Our faculty have been very understanding given our current state of affairs and are working with students in a variety of ways.
-Also, refer to additional information on the Virtual Student Services Center page for links to various support services.
+Our faculty have been very understanding and are working with students in a variety of ways.
+Also, refer to additional information in the Virtual Student Services Center for links to various support services.

 What should I do if I do not have a laptop or computer?